GllmJln/gllmjln.github.io/README.md

 # Personal Website

-This is a personal website mostly used from practicing angular and the jest framework.
-The website can be accessed [here](https://gllmjln.github.io).
+This was a personal website mostly used from practicing angular and the jest framework.
+Website has now moved to guillaumejulien.dev and is in repository [guillaumejulien.dev](https://github.com/GllmJln/guillaumejulien.dev).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.
 ## Running locally